-&lt;sup>13 Zeitschrift für Ausländerrecht 1999, 50: ZAR-Nachrichten: 'Zuwanderung, Integration und Reform des Staatsangehörigkeitsrechts'; Barwig, Brinkmann, Hailbronner, Huber, Kreuzer, Lörcher & Schumacher 1999.
+14 Zeitschrift für Ausländerrecht 1999, 50: ZAR-Nachrichten: 'Zuwanderung, Integration und Reform des Staatsangehörigkeitsrechts'; Barwig, Brinkmann, Hailbronner, Huber, Kreuzer, Lörcher & Schumacher 1999.

-Bundestagsdrucksache (Official Records of the Bundestag), No. 14/867.
+15 Bundestagsdrucksache (Official Records of the Bundestag), No. 14/867.

-Plenarprotokoll des Deutschen Bundestages No. 14/40, p.
-3415 ff.; Bundesratsdrucksache (Records of the Bundesrat) No. 296/99; on the consultation of the Committee on the Interior see Bundestagsinnenausschuss-Protokoll (Protocol of the Committee on the Interior) No. 12, dated 13 March 1999 Bundesgesetzblatt (Federal Law Gazette), vol. I, p.
-1618; on the amendments see Hailbronner 1999c; Huber & Butzke 1999, 2769.
+16 Plenarprotokoll des Deutschen Bundestages No. 14/40, p.
+3415 ff.; Bundesratsdrucksache (Records of the Bundesrat) No. 296/99; on the consultation of the Committee on the Interior see Bundestagsinnenausschuss-Protokoll (Protocol of the Committee on the Interior) No. 12, dated 13 March

-previous nationality occurs.
+17 Bundesgesetzblatt (Federal Law Gazette), vol. I, p.
+1618; on the amendments see Hailbronner 1999c;; Huber & Butzke 1999, 2769.

+Aside from the introduction of the ius soli principle the naturalisation process has also been facilitated.
+The foreigner is entitled to naturalisation after a residence period of eight instead of fifteen years on the condition that he or she declares himself bound to the free and democratic order of the Constitution (freiheitliche und demokratische Grundordnung), that he or she is in possession of a residence permit, that he or she is capable of earning a living without any recourse to public assistance or unemployment benefits (except in those cases in which the dependence on those benefits is not attributable to the applicant's fault or negligence), that there is no criminal conviction and, finally, that loss or renunciation of the previous nationality occurs.
 Dual nationality is accepted in more cases, e.g., if the applicants are elderly persons and dual nationality is the only obstacle to naturalisation, if the dismissal of the previous nationality is related to disproportionate difficulties, and if a denial of the application for naturalisation would constitute a particular hardship; moreover, double nationality is accepted in cases in which the renunciation of the previous nationality entails-in addition to the loss of civil rights-economic or financial disadvantages, or (generally in the case of EU citizens) provided that reciprocity exists.